koffeiniker/Phosphor/README.md

 ## About dconf and such

 I try to avoid dconf.
 Simply because I did not find a good way to handle such configuration.
 If someone could point me to an intro how to handle this with Ansible or alike tool, I might become a fan of it.

+# To Do

+- make the Nvidia drivers configurabe in deck.yaml